manu12121999/RemoveBG-GIMP/README.md

 ![Screenshot (113)](https://user-images.githubusercontent.com/66686353/84802857-786bad80-b001-11ea-9bdd-be2c37bbea8d.png)

 ## Problems:
-- does only work on Windows properly
-- it might currently only work on Linux(Ubuntu) with the GIMP you get from `sudo apt install gimp` , but not with the one you get from `sudo snap install gimp`
+- it might currently not work on Linux(Ubuntu) with the GIMP you get from `sudo snap install gimp` , but it works with the one you get from `sudo apt install gimp`
-- hasn't been tested much

 ## Notes:
 for convenience, hard-code your key in the request-part of the code